Hausdorff Measures and KMS States

 \subsection{Generalized gauge actions on Cuntz algebras}

 We still assume that $E=\{1,\dots,n\}$ is a finite alphabet and we let $X=E^{\infty}$ endowed with the product topology.
 Then $X$ is a compact topological space.
 Let $T$ be the left shift, as in the previous example.
 Fix now a continuous function $f$ on $X$ such that $f(x)>1$ for all $x\in X$.
-We will define next a metric $\rho_{f}$ on $X$ such that Let $\sigma\in E^{*}$ and let $Z(\sigma)$ be the cylinder of $\sigma$ as defined in \eqref{eq:cylinder}.
-We will write $\vert\sigma\vert$ for the length of the finite word $\sigma$.
-Define
+We define next a metric $\rho_{f}$ on $X$ with the property